 Is it time for ‘deflector shields up!’ or have your defense mechanisms lodged you into a corner?

 Porcupine medicine asks you to look at how you are going about reaching your current goal.
 If you’ve forced your way into a situation prematurely you may get the sharp end of life to teach you it’s time to back off.
 On the other hand, if you’ve made yourself unapproachable and inconsolable, not even your loved ones can get near enough to help you.
-Porcupine medicine advises against isolation at this time and she reminds us that you also have your own built-in security system.
+How can we calm those quills?
+Porcupine medicine advises against isolation at this time and she reminds us it is time to reconnect to your own built-in security system.

 We have ‘invisible’ energetic quills that project out past our bodies and silently define our boundaries.
-This quill shield is known as the auric field in yoga traditions, and if strong, can keep trouble far away.
+This quill shield is known as the auric field in yoga traditions, chi in others.
+If strong, this force field can keep trouble far away.
 Porcupine medicine teaches us how to access our inner quills to communicate non-verbally when we want someone to back off, or not even approach at all.
-The next time you want out of an interaction with someone, visualize Porcupine’s quills rising and protecting you.
+The next time you want out of an interaction with someone, use a visualization technique and call on Porcupine’s quills to rise up and protect you.
 Then watch how quickly the exchange ends.
 If you find you just can’t seem to locate your inner defense system you may need to strengthen your auric field.
-Yoga is a sure way to do this, but also any physical activity such as hiking, or sports will improve your inner power.
+Yoga, Tai Chi, and Martial Arts are a sure way to do this, but also any physical activity such as hiking, or sports will improve your inner power.